bmtung01/branditungett/README.md

 .. what function does ex( animate() is used to move the elements in the info div across the screen)

 ```

+I used https://www.pdftohtml.net/ to convert my resume from pdf to html.